This Discussion channel is currently closed.

 Default_avatar

-Donna Pollack over 4 years ago
+Donna Pollack about 5 years ago

 I do think the town should move forward with the Local Housing Preference Policy with the 2 changes: 1) the period of time a potential applicant lives in town should be at least one year.
 3 months is much to short a time frame.
 2) I don't think a utility bill is enough to prove residency.